MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues-pc-app.md

 At this time, we do not support renaming or deleting 3D content and media once they have been uploaded to the server.
 While it's possible to rename them in [!include[pn-dyn-365](../includes/pn-dyn-365.md)], doing so can have unintended consequences on any guides that use this content.

+## 3D content and media will be overwritten if you upload new content with the same name

+We do not support multiple files with the same name in the current release.
+When uploading new 3D models or media, check to make sure a file with the same name does not exist in the library.
+You can, however, have different types of files with the same name—for example, a bolt.png image and a bolt.glb 3D model.

 ## Staying on the account picker for more than 25 seconds during HoloLens sign-in will make it unresponsive

 When you get to the screen where you can select between different saved accounts on [!include[pn-hololens](../includes/pn-hololens.md)], choose an option within 25 seconds.
 After 25 seconds, it becomes unresponsive, and you will need to restart the app.
 This issue has been fixed on RS5 but still exists on RS4 if you have that installed.